 Why Does Portfolio Choice Correlate Across Generations?

 We find that investors tend to hold the same securities as their parents.
-Instrumental variables that exploit social networks and a natural experiment based on mergers allow us to attribute the security-choice correlation to social influence within families.
-This influence runs not only from parents to children, but also in the opposite direction, and is stronger when family members are more likely to communicate with each other.
-The identical security holdings that social influence generates largely explain why risk-return profiles of household portfolios correlate across generations.
+These identical security holdings largely explain why risk-return profiles of household portfolios correlate across generations.
+Instrumental variables that exploit social networks and a natural experiment based on mergers suggest the security-choice correlation reflects social influence within families.
+This influence runs not only from parents to children, but also in the opposite direction.
+The social influence in adulthood substantially contributes to intergenerational correlations in portfolio choice.

 Keywords: Social influence, intergenerational correlation, portfolio choice, wealth inequality

 Suggested Citation: Suggested Citation